banana0972/vlog/docs/Ctfs/YesbutNo 2024 Qual Writeups.md

     response.set_cookie('token', jwt_token)
     return response
 ```
-From this code, it should be noted that each user has their jwt token signed with an individual secret that is not shared.
+From this code, it should be noted that each user has their jwt token signed with an individual secret and not a shared global one.
 The `generate_response()` function is also rather suspicious
 ```python
 class RandomResponse:
     def __init__(self, response: str):